okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 **Creating Secrets**

 Before we can serve HTTPS we need a self-signed TLS cert.
+So give the certs that we have (in the .pem files) can be used to secure traffic on the monolith server with other keys to secure traffic.
+Another can be used by HTTP clients as a CA to trust.